Genez-io/deployapps-landing-page/content/posts/fromt_prompt_to_cloud.md

 ---
-title: Unlocking the potential of prompt engineering with genezio
+title: Unlocking the potential of prompt engineering with DeployApps
 date: 2023-06-06
 tags:
   - Tutorials